wangwen-banban/MATS/README.md

 conda activate mats
 pip install -r requirements.txt
 ```
+And you can download the [CLAP](https://huggingface.co/microsoft/msclap) and [LLaMA](https://huggingface.co/lmsys/vicuna-7b-v1.5) checkpoint.
 ## Evaluation
 1. Please modify the datasets in the file `configs/audiofree_config_open.yaml` according to the given example.
 Note that only the following tasks are supported: `[caption, cla_label, music_caption, QA]`.
    ```yaml